event-storm/event-storm-documentation/docs/api-reference/model.md

 Creating a single information unit.
 Use this method to have syncronized updates for all the subscribers.
 :::info Model type is not chaning the behaviour
-Even when proding object structure, model will allways update all the subscribers.
+Even when providing object structure, model will always update all the subscribers.
 For individual subscription use [storm](./storm.md).
 :::
 ## createModel